robo-ai/roboai-python-sdk/robo_sdk/robo_nlu/README.md

-# Robo.AI - NLU Service Python SDK
+# Robo-AI - NLU Service Python SDK

 This package offers a bundle of classes and methods that allow to interact easily with a running NLU Service API.